Epithelial cytokines and the inflammatory cascade

 Beyond T2 inflammation, TSLP may also play a role in driving structural changes through activation of fibroblasts and mast cells,7,13 leading to airway remodeling.7,14 TSLP, in combination with certain cytokines (eg, IL-1β and tumor necrosis factor [TNF]-α), causes the release of several cytokines and chemokines from mast cells.13,15,16 TSLP, in combination with IL-33, induces prostaglandin D2 (PGD2) production by human mast cells.17 TSLP is a survival factor for human mast cells through the activation of STAT6, providing one potential explanation for mast cell accumulation in allergic disorders.16

-Further evidence suggests that TSLP may play a role beyond T2 inflammation by providing critical signals for T follicular helper cell (TFH) differentiation,18 human B-cell proliferation,19 and mast cell activation.13
+Further evidence suggests that TSLP may play a role beyond T2 inflammation by providing critical signals for T follicular helper cell (Tfh) differentiation,18 human B-cell proliferation,19 and mast cell activation.13

 Dr. Michael E. Wechsler describes the role of epithelial cytokines in the inflammatory asthma cascade.